 |Takes a game or two to get used to|

-Patchwork is a two player only, competitive game that is a lot deeper and engaging that it may appear at first.
+Patchwork is a two-player game that is a more competitive, deep and engaging that it may appear at first.

 The objective of the game is to build the most aesthetically appealing quilt, which is an amazing challenge.